Job Descriptions for Executive Committee and Board of Directors

 I-Connect Chair

 The goal of Chinook I-Connect is to create opportunities for Chinook parents who want to connect with other parents at the school to share experiences and thoughts in order to build relationships, foster participation, and strengthen our Chinook Middle School community.
 The organizers will plan monthly discussion meetings with topics that are of interest to Chinook parents and invite subject matter experts (e.g. principal, counselors, district-level staff, parents).
 The attendees are encouraged to participate in the discussions at the meetings.
-Most meetings are typically held at the school (e.g. stage area in the Commons).
-The organizing team for the following year is selected by the current organizing team.t organizing team.

 Reflections Chair